neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/index.md

 :link: use-name-templates
 :link-type: doc

-Use templates for subject and session names.
+Use templates for subject and session names

 :::